Graphic

 Citation

-(2024) - "Acid rain is declining after pollution cuts" Published online at SRM360.org.
+SRM360 (2024) – "Acid rain is declining after pollution cuts" [Infographic].
+Published online at SRM360.org.
 Retrieved from: 'https://srm360.org/infographic/acid-rain-is-declining-after-pollution-cuts/' [Online Resource]

 Reuse this work freely

-All visualisations, data, and code produced by SRM360 are open access under the Creative Commons BY license.
+The content produced by SRM360 is open access under the Creative Commons BY license.
 You are free to use, distribute, and reproduce these in any medium, provided that SRM360 and the authors are credited.

-Data produced by third parties and made available by SRM360 is subject to the licence terms of the original third-party authors.
-We will always indicate the original source of such data in our documentation, so please review the licence of any third-party data before use and redistribution.
+The sources used by SRM360 are subject to the licence terms of the original third party.
+We will always indicate the original sources in our content, so please review the licence of any third-party sources before use and redistribution.